pachecobeto95/distortion_robust_dnns_with_early_exit/README.md

    - save_path: indicates the path to save the generated dataset to train the distortion classifier.
 If you have follow the instruction 1,  the path is given by ```./distortion_classifier_dataset```

 ### Training the distortion classifier
+We follow the procedures described by Collabar (https://github.com/CollabAR-Source/CollabAR-Code/blob/master/trainDisClassifer.py) to train the distortion classifier.
+Our training script is available in the following link: LINK.
+The distortion classifier consists of a convolutional neural network (CNN) and its CNN model can be found in the file ```FILE```.
+You need to provide the distorted datasets for training the distortion classifier model.
+If you follow the previous procedures, the path of the distorted datasets should be in ```FILE```.
+It is important to notice that our training script train the distortion classifier models only on the distortion levels, described above and used in the paper.
+You can change them when you are performing the task of generating the distorted datasets according to your nedd.
+Then, you will train the distortion classifier model for this new distortion levels.

+To train the distortion classifier, follow the procedure below:
+1. Change the current directory to the experiments directory.
+2. Run the training script as follows: ```python training_distortion_classifier.py --dataset_path [DATASET_PATH] --model_path [MODEL_PATH]```

+After running the training, the script will save the trained distortion classifier model in the current directory (./experiments/distortionNetV2.pth).
+The trained distortion classifier model is available in: https://drive.google.com/file/d/1Ao1ikATJy-4bUrLsyUVy0JaRuVR5tc8f/view?usp=sharing

 ## Early-exit DNNs with expert branches